Alex Verdugo Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.3 K/9, the seventh-best in the league.
+- The Reds pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- Reds pitchers combine to allow 65 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to allow 65 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- The Reds will look to Lively (2-2) in his third start of the season.
+- Weaver (1-2 with a 5.45 ERA and 37 strikeouts in 38 2/3 innings pitched) gets the start for the Reds, his eighth of the season.

-- The right-hander last appeared on Wednesday against the St. Louis Cardinals, when he threw six innings, allowing two earned runs while giving up five hits.
+- In his last time out on Thursday, the righty went 6 1/3 scoreless innings against the St. Louis Cardinals while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.